Collaborative and affirming care that is personal, political, and communal.

 Image of plant opposite text about collaborative, holistic therapy for trans, queer, LBGTQ, neurodivergent, polyamorous individuals.

-I believe even the behaviors we most hope to change about ourselves are just seeking to protect us.
+I start from a place of trusting that even the behaviors we most hope to change about ourselves are just seeking to protect us.
 Rather than condemning parts of ourselves, I invite in compassionate curiosity so we might better understand what these protective responses need in order to shift and evolve.

 Rates